N3b3x/hf-pcal95555-driver/docs/installation.md

 - **C++11** compatible compiler (e.g. `g++`, `clang++`)
 - `make` build tool

 For embedded targets, ensure your toolchain is configured to compile standard C++ code and provides access to an I²C implementation.
+Any modern GCC or Clang toolchain should suffice.

 ## Cloning the Repository